spidercatte/secpatch/README.md

 Found agent with resource ID: ...
 Created session for user ID: ...
 Type 'quit' to exit.
-Input: Hello.
-What can you do for me?
+Input: What can you do?
 Response: Hello!
-I'm an AI Research Assistant.
-I can help you analyze a seminal academic paper.
+I'm SecPatch, your AI Security Patching Assistant.
+I can help you identify vulnerabilities in your systems, find appropriate patches, analyze their impact, and guide you through the patching process.

-To get started, please provide the seminal paper you wish to analyze as a PDF.
+How can I assist you today?
+For example, you can ask me to check a specific software or system for vulnerabilities.
 ```

 To delete the deployed agent, you may run the following command: